 “I guess I do.”
 He patted my shoulder.
 “You’re not such a bad guy, Frisky.”

 He weaved off toward an SRO hotel like a sailor on land after a long sea voyage and I rode my bike to East 10th Street.
 While I hadn’t saved any victims of the crash, having helped someone in need felt good.

 Maybe not enough to forget the horror, but I wasn’t going to run away from New York.

 Maybe not forever, but I knew its streets, its bars, its people.

-Today had not been a day like any other.
-I knew that and I also knew that tomorrow was another day and if those words could work for Scarlet O’Hara in GONE WITH THE WIND, then they certainly would work for New York, because this city was tougher than any day far from normal.
+Today had not been a day far from normal and tomorrow was another day and if those words could work for Scarlet O’Hara, then they certainly would for New York.